tingeber/tin.fyi/_pages/about.md

 ## <i class="fa fa-coffee" aria-hidden="true"></i> What drives me

 The relationship between humans and technology.
 More specifically, the cognitive abyss between the tools we use every day and our understanding of them.
 Tools define humanity, and essentially represent an extension of ourselves.
 However, we’re not as capable of deeply understanding modern tools, as we were in the past.
 A machine cog is a concept that is easy to grasp: recursion isn’t.
-Yet everyday on average we use more tools driven by recursive loops, than those driven by cogs (unless you’re Charlie Chaplin in Modern Times, in which case omg I feel for you).
-This imbalance can cause inequality, enable control, fuel extremism, exacerbate solitude.
+Yet everyday on average we use more tools driven by recursive loops, than those driven by cogs (unless you’re Charlie Chaplin in Modern Times).
+[This imbalance can cause inequality, take away control, fuel extremism, exacerbate solitude](https://tin.fyi/take-back-control/).
 I wish to interrogate how humans and machines interact, and find ways to give humans tools for grasping, understanding, subverting and ultimately owning the obscure principles that guide machines to make  decisions that affect society.

 -----